jfnavarro/st_viewer/README.md

     Where :

-    DCMAKE_INSTALL_PREFIX = indicates where to install STViewer ("/usr/local/bin" by default)

     DCMAKE_BUILD_TYPE = indicates the type of building ("Debug" or "Release" which is the default)

     DCMAKE_PREFIX_PATH = the path to where Qt and armadillo are installed